axelson/dep_viz/README.md

   that it is needed)

 TODO:
-- [ ] Handle bad dot files
+- [x] Handle bad dot files
 - [x] Selected node + hover: Show the compile path
   - Should this depend on the view mode?
-- [ ] Selected node + hover: show the files in the path in the infobox
+- [x] Selected node + hover: show the files in the path in the infobox
-- [ ] Have a setting to not highlight runtime dependencies?
-- [ ] Click on file in top stats to keep it highlighted
+- [x] Click on file in top stats to keep it highlighted
 - [x] Hover over file in ancestors info box to see the path from that file to the selected file
 - [ ] Try to implement pan and zoom
 - [ ] Auto-size the main svg
 - [ ] Re-size the main svg when window size changes
-- [ ] Selected file mode should switch when view mode is toggled
+- [x] Selected file mode should switch when view mode is toggled
 - [ ] Bug: a label gets rendered over the current node (interfering with rendering and mouse focus)
 - [ ] Highlight two-way dependencies somehow
 - [ ] Intro animation: Start all files in a regular grid, then add the relations and start the force layout